-There are two Environmental Protection Areas (EPA) identified in this Plan, the Woodlot and the Valleyland, Prior to the approval of the applicable precinct plan, an Environmental Management Study for the EPA Woodlot and EPA Valleyland, consistent with the provisions below, shall be prepared.
+There are two Environmental Protection Areas (EPA) identified in this Plan, the Woodlot and the Valleyland, Prior to the approval of the applicable Precinct Plan, an Environmental Management Study for the EPA Woodlot and EPA Valleyland, consistent with the provisions below, shall be prepared.

-- a) The landowners shall prepare an Environmental Management Study to the satisfaction of the Town, in consultation with the Toronto and Region Conservation Authority and regulatory agencies and utilities.
-The Environmental Management Study will identify and evaluate all potential environmental impacts arising from the development of the lands within the Planning District and propose appropriate solutions to mitigate these impacts in accordance with the provisions of the Official Plan, this Secondary Plan and regulatory agency and Town guidelines and standards. - b) The Environmental Management Study may include, but not be limited to, the following: - Identification and evaluation of natural heritage features, including landforms, valleylands, watercourses, flora and fauna, hedgerows, woodlots, natural linkages and the function of such features in aquatic and terrestrial systems; - Recommendations regarding the mitigation of potential impacts associated with infrastructure and development on natural features, particularly woodlots, hedgerows and watercourses identified for protection and retention; - Delineation of subwatershed boundaries; - Delineation of the regulatory floodline of watercourses, woodlots and appropriate associated buffers;
+- b) The Environmental Management Study may include, but not be limited to, the following: - Identification and evaluation of natural heritage features, including landforms, valleylands, watercourses, flora and fauna, hedgerows, woodlots, natural linkages and the function of such features in aquatic and terrestrial systems; - Recommendations regarding the mitigation of potential impacts associated with infrastructure and development on natural features, particularly woodlots, hedgerows and watercourses identified for protection and retention; - iii) Delineation of subwatershed boundaries; - iv) Delineation of the regulatory floodline of watercourses, woodlots and appropriate associated buffers; - Identification and assessment of potential impacts to existing natural features from urbanization, including road and utility locations relative to lands designated "Environmental Protection Area"; - vi) Within the context of the Hydrogeological Analysis forming part of the Environmental Management Study, identification and assessment of ground water resources including wetlands, source protection measures, wellhead protection areas and recharge and discharge areas and specific recommendations for dealing with the potential impacts of development on water quality, quantity, balance, erosion, flooding, groundwater and baseflow; - vii) Recommendations for the location and design of stormwater management facilities for incorporation into the Master Environmental Servicing Plan; the use of alternate and innovative approaches to the management of stormwater, including the design of stormwater quality and quantity facilities will be examined and addressed in the recommendations; - viii) Identification of soil conditions and small drainage features/streams will be classified in terms of their function and a strategy identified to manage each feature in accordance with Town criteria; and

-- Identification and assessment of potential impacts to existing natural features from urbanization, including road and utility locations relative to lands designated "Environmental Protection Area'; - Within the context of the Hydrogeological Analysis forming part of the Environmental Management Study, identification and assessment of ground water resources including wetlands, source protection measures, wellhead protection areas and recharge and discharge areas and specific recommendations for dealing with the potential impacts of development on water quality, quantity, balance, erosion, flooding, groundwater and baseflow; - Recommendations for the location and design of stormwater management facilities for incorporation into the Master Environmental Servicing Plan; the use of alternate and innovative approaches to the management of stormwater, including the design of stormwater quality and quantity facilities will be examined and addressed in the recommendations; - Identification of soil conditions and small drainage features/streams will be classified in terms of their function and a strategy identified to manage each feature in accordance with Town criteria; - Completion of a preliminary screening for potential soil contamination or an Environmental Site Assessment as provided for in Section 6.1.6.2 a); and, - Completion of a preliminary assessment or potential sources of noise and vibration and recommendations for mitigation and further detailed study prior to development approval. - c) The Environmental Management Study shall be approved by the Town, in consultation with the Toronto and Region Conservation Authority, regulatory agencies and utilities, prior to, or concurrently with, the approval of the Master Environmental Servicing Plan.
+- ix) Completion of a preliminary assessment or potential sources of noise and vibration and recommendations for mitigation and further detailed study prior to development approval. - d) The Environmental Management Study shall be approved by the Town, in consultation with the Toronto and Region Conservation Authority, regulatory agencies and utilities, prior to, or concurrently with, the approval of the Master Environmental Servicing Plan.
 The findings and recommendations of the Environmental Management Study shall be reflected in the Master Environmental Servicing Plan and subsequent reports relating to specific development approvals.

-9.6 Potential Contamination
+9.7 Potential Contamination